Testament of Youth (2014)

 Plot: Based on Vera Brittain’s autobiography by the same name, Testament of Youth is an account of her experiences as a Voluntary Aid Detachment nurse in London, France, Malta during WWI.

 Director: James Kent.

 Starring: Alicia Vikander, Kit Harington, Colin Morgan, Taron Egerton, Emily Watson, Dominic West, Hayley Atwell, Miranda Richardson.

 It’s summer 1914 and Vera is a young girl from a conservative middle-class family.
 She is intelligent, brilliant and she wants to attend Oxford to study literature and improve her writing skills since she dreams to become a writer herself.
-Her father is against it but the story will turn out in a completely different way when the war breaks out and Violet is forced to say goodbye to her fiancé Roland, hoping to see each other again.
+Her father is against it but the story will turn out in a completely different way when the war breaks out and Vera is forced to say goodbye to her fiancé Roland, hoping to see each other again.

 All I can say is that the two of them make a lifelong promise to one another.
 The first half of the film drags on a bit, however, the story soon picks up pace and you find yourself quite hooked.